Chart Color Schemes

 Household Composition

-North Ryde - East Ryde has a typical household mix, with a higher-than-average median household size
+North Ryde - East Ryde has a typical household mix, with a fairly typical median household size

-Family households account for 75.2% of all households, including 39.5% couples with children, 26.0% couples without children, and 8.6% single parent families.
-Non-family households make up the remaining 24.8%, consisting of 21.0% lone person households and 3.7% group households.
-The median household size is 2.7 people, which is larger than the Greater Sydney average of 2.5.
+Family households constitute 75.2% of all households, including 39.5% couples with children, 26.0% couples without children, and 8.6% single parent families.
+Non-family households account for the remaining 24.8%, with lone person households at 21.0% and group households comprising 3.7%.
+The median household size is 2.7 people, matching the Greater Sydney average.

 Frequently Asked Questions - Households